flutter/plugins/packages/firebase_ml_vision/README.md

 *Note*: This plugin is still under development, and some APIs might not be available yet.
 [Feedback](https://github.com/flutter/flutter/issues) and [Pull Requests](https://github.com/flutter/plugins/pulls) are most welcome!

-Note: AutoML Vision Edge <iOS Only>, Local Models supported for now
+Note: AutoML Vision Edge: iOS Only

 ## Usage

 To use this plugin, add `firebase_mlvision` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).
 You must also configure Firebase for each platform project: Android and iOS (see the example folder or https://codelabs.developers.google.com/codelabs/flutter-firebase/#4 for step by step details).

 ### AutoML Vision Edge
-If you plan to use AutoML Vision Edge to detect labels using a custom model, download the trained model by following [these instructions](https://firebase.google.com/docs/ml-kit/train-image-labeler).
+If you plan to use AutoML Vision Edge to detect labels using a custom model, either download or host the trained model by following [these instructions](https://firebase.google.com/docs/ml-kit/train-image-labeler).

+If you downloaded the file, follow the instructions below to enable the plugin.

 Unzip the file downloaded, and rename the folder to reflect the model name.